TitleGen-FL/TitleGen-FL/README.md

 ```
 and any other else used in project.

+**Notice:** before run Main.py, we recommend you download all files through this url： https://drive.google.com/drive/folders/1jTEfIY6V6f8HySQDCjWrP-3HxpuXdY5s?usp=sharing, which concludes all of files storage on google drive mentioned below.

 ## How to prepare the dataset for TitleGen-FL

 ### The iTAPE dataset(which is used in our paper and of course provided in this project)